ianmeigh/wagtailmedia/docs/transcoding/aws_elemental_mediaconvert.md

 ## Installation

 This backend is based on the boto3 library which must be installed in your host project; the minimum required version is 1.40.43 although we always recommend using the most recent release.
-Either add it to your host projects requirements or use the optional `boto3` extra e.g:
+Either add it to your host project's requirements or use the optional `boto3` extra e.g:

 ```bash
 pip install wagtailmedia[boto3]